• Skip to primary navigation

 • To ensure your chocolate candies do not become sticky, store them at room temperature.

-• If you do refrigerate or freeze your chocolate candies, wrap them well in plastic wrap, wax paper, or tin foil, then place in a zip-top bag or airtight container.
+• If you do refrigerate or freeze your chocolate candies, wrap them well in plastic wrap, wax paper, or tin foil, then place them in a zip-top bag or airtight container.
 Thaw at room temperature in the packaging for several hours before unwrapping.

 • If you are making homemade chocolates and they are left in the freezer or refrigerator for too long, they can become sticky too.
 So, be sure to remove your chocolate as soon as it hardens.